PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What tasks did I work on / complete? - Reservation Backend APIs for listing reservations and changing flight</li>
 <li> What am I planning to work on next? - Start working on my assigned tasks - I will be working on cancelling flight backend API and UI screens for reservations list and changing Flights</li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Priyanka

+<li> What tasks did I work on / complete? - Seat Map related APIs completed and started flight booking confirmation APIs</li>
+<li> What am I planning to work on next? - Complete flight booking and Seat Map APIs and start with component to display selected flights for review</li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 7: